georud54/CustomerAPI/readme.md

 ### Description

-The project is implemented in .Net 6 and demonstrate good design and coding practices
+The project is implemented in .Net 6 to demonstrate concepts and good practices

 ### Dependencies
 * .Net 6 developer environment